mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Orphaned Components:** Opens a new tab in the current font window containing all glyphs (of the current master) that have components that point to non-existent glyphs, i.e., no base glyphs.
 * **New Tab with Transformed Components:** Opens a new tab containing all compound glyphs that have mirrored, shifted, rotated, or scaled components. *Needs Vanilla.*
 * **New Tab with Transformed Corner Components:** Opens a new Edit tab containing all glyphs with scaled corner components.
-* **New Tab with Unusual Compounds:** Open a new tab containing all compound glyphs that have an unusual component order or an unorthodox component structure.
+* **New Tab with Unusual Composites:** Open a new tab containing all composite glyphs that have an unusual component order or an unorthodox component structure.
 Useful for finding wrong component orders.
 * **Populate Backgrounds with Components:** Removes the specified component from all glyphs or all selected glyphs. *Needs Vanilla.*
 * **Propagate Corner Components to Other Masters:** Tries to recreate the corner components of the current master layer in all other masters of the same glyph.
 Make sure your outlines are compatible.
 * **Remove Components:** Removes the specified component from all (selected) glyphs.
 * **Stitcher:** In selected glyphs, the Stitcher inserts components on your paths at fixed intervals.
 Useful for turning open paths (monolines) into dotted lines.
-Use an anchor called 'origin' for determining the component position in stitched letters. *Needs Vanilla.*
+Use an anchor called 'origin' for determining the component position in stitched letters.
+Consider using the [Stitcher plug-in](glyphsapp3://showplugin/Stitcher) instead. *Needs Vanilla.*
 * **Sync Components Across Masters:** Takes the current layer’s components, and resets all other masters to the same component structure.
 Ignores paths and anchors.
 Hold down Option key to *delete* all paths and anchors.

 ## Features